open-olive/loop-development-kit/ldk/go/readme.md

 1. Open Sidekick.
 2. Open the Loop Library:
-    1. Click the Hamburger icon.
+    1. Click the hamburger icon.
     2. Click Loop Library.
-3. Click the Install Local Plugin button:
+3. Click the Install Local Plugin button (in the upper right).
 4. Select whether it's a Controller or Sensor.
 5. Select the working directory for the command.
 6. Enter the command to be executed, including any arguments.